Forrest Gump: Novel-sequel

 The screenplay for the sequel was written by Eric Roth in 2001.
 It is based on the original novel's sequel, Gump and Co., written by Winston Groom in 1995.
 Roth's script begins with Forrest sitting on a bench waiting for his son to return from school.
 After the September 11 attacks, Roth, Zemeckis, and Hanks decided the story was no longer "relevant."
 In March 2007, however, it was reported Paramount producers took another look at the screenplay.

 On the first page of the sequel novel, Forrest Gump tells readers "Don't never let nobody make a movie of your life's story," and "Whether they get it right or wrong, it doesn't matter."
 The first chapter of the book suggests the real-life events surrounding the film have been incorporated into Forrest's storyline, and that Forrest got a lot of media attention as a result of the film.
 During the course of the sequel novel, Gump runs into Tom Hanks and at the end of the novel in the film's release, includes Gump going on The David Letterman Show and attending the Academy Awards.

+Hanks himself has said that he is glad that a sequel was never made, given the completeness of the original film.